Glossary

 MCP Server

 Model Context Protocol server.
-A small program (or hosted endpoint) that exposes the four cognitive harnesses as MCP tools any MCP-compatible client (Claude Desktop, Cursor, Windsurf, Claude Code, n8n MCP Client node) can call.
-Same Logic API underneath; different delivery channel.
+A small program (or hosted endpoint) that exposes the harnesses as eight MCP tools (four dynamic, four adaptive) any MCP-compatible client (Claude Desktop, Cursor, Windsurf, Claude Code, n8n MCP Client node) can call.
+Same harness API underneath; different delivery channel.
 The official Ejentum MCP server is ejentum-mcp.
 Two install paths: hosted HTTPS at https://api.ejentum.com/mcp for HTTP-MCP clients, or stdio via npx -y ejentum-mcp for subprocess-spawning clients.
 See the MCP integration guide.

 MCPB Bundle